valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

 1615 Tustin Ave. • Costa Mesa, CA 92627

 ### Objective
-To obtain a full-time position as a junior full stack developer with a focus on `React`
+To obtain a full-time position as a front end developer with a focus on `React`

 ### Education
 **Purdue University, School of Mechanical Engineering**